AOL rolls out new platform in bid to become digital ad hub

 "One of the trends happening is that the consumer services side of the Internet is starting to bleed into the business (services) side of the Internet."

 The move could be significant for AOL as it maneuvers to become the hub of the digital media buying process, which is quickly becoming automated, similar to how Wall Street investors trade stocks on exchanges.
-Google (GOOG.O) and other companies, like Adobe (ADBE.O), have similar offerings.
+Google and other companies, like Adobe, have similar offerings.

 Advertising revenue is an integral part of AOL's operations as it moves away from dwindling but lucrative dial up subscriptions.